mfidino/mfidino.github.io/blog/_posts/2021-8-8-generalized_additive_occupancy_model.md

 ### Step 4.
 Check how well the model did

 Because we have simulated data, we can actually see how well the smoothing term captured the spatial autocorrelation in our data.
 Now, our goal is for the model to estimate the simulated values in our spatially autocorrelated data.
 We used 15 basis functions to do this.
-What's important to note here is that the individual regression coefficients for each of the `b` should not especially be interpretted on their own.
+What's important to note here is that the individual regression coefficients for each of the `b` should not especially be interpreted on their own.
 Instead, it is the combined effect of all of them that create our spatial pattern.
-To check how well the model performs then, we can simply generate a model prediction for what each spatial value should be at each of our 250 survey sites and see if the true value is within the 95% credible interval of each estimate.
+To check how well the model performs then, we can simply generate a model prediction for what each spatial value should be at each of our 250 survey sites and see if the true value is within the 95% credible interval of that estimate.
 I'm leaving out graphical model checking for the other parameters, but the true parameter values fell well within the 95% credible intervals for the effect of forest cover (true = 0.5, estimate = 0.63, 95% CI = 0.24, 1.05) and detection probability (true = -0.4, estimate = -0.5, 95% CI = -0.74, 0.26).

 ```R